Every family deserves the chance to thrive and not merely survive.

 Harris County Department of Economic Equity and Opportunity

-In 2019, Precinct One led the way by proposing a Harris County Department of Economic Equity and Opportunity.
-In 2020, we named a director, Pamela Chan, previously Associate Director of the Social Policy Institute, Washington University in St. Louis, who will begin leading this department in 2021.
-The first-of-its-kind department will implement economic policies and initiatives focused on fair and equitable county contracting, workforce development, job placement, community benefit agreements, and workers’ rights.
+In 2019, the Office of Harris County Commissioner Rodney Ellis led the way by proposing a Harris County Department of Economic Equity and Opportunity.
+The first-of-its-kind department implements economic policies and initiatives focused on fair and equitable county contracting, workforce development, job placement, community benefit agreements, and workers’ rights.

 We strive to lift our working families up instead of keeping them down.